JVM-RingBuffer/RingBuffer/BUILD.md

 1. Open the project in IntelliJ IDEA
 2. Set project JDK to at least JDK 11
+3. Build Artifact: RingBuffer

 ## Benchmarks

-After building from source, you may run the benchmarks.
+1 million elements per producer are written, and 1 million elements per consumer are read.

-`test` folder: write _then_ read
+`test` folder: write all elements _then_ read all elements
-`contention-test` folder: write and read at the same time
+`contention-test` folder: write and read at the same time all elements

-`AbstractRingBufferTest.CONCURRENCY` is the number of threads reading and/or writing.
+`AbstractRingBufferTest.CONCURRENCY` is the number of concurrent producers and the number of concurrent consumers where applicable.
-You may need to tweak `AbstractTestThread.spreader` which takes care of binding each thread to its own CPU.
+If simultaneous multithreading is not two-way or not enabled, tweak `AbstractTestThread.spreader`.